 What is a sunroom?

-A sunroom is basic room addition that has more windows than your average room and a solid, foam-insulated panel roof that is similar to that of a mobile home.
+A sunroom is a basic room addition that has more windows than your average room and a solid, foam-insulated panel roof that is similar to that of a mobile home.
 Sometimes called porch enclosures, sunrooms typically feature a shed-style or studio-style roof.
-Sunrooms are sometimes referred as solariums, conservatories, patio rooms, and green rooms, depending on how the are is being used.
-It can be addition to your kitchen or family room, a glass-in porch or deck, or a separate structure that acts as an extension of your home with its own entry and exit.
+Sunrooms are sometimes referred to as solariums, conservatories, patio rooms, and green rooms, depending on how they are is being used.
+It can be an addition to your kitchen or family room, a glassed-in porch or deck, or a separate structure that acts as an extension of your home with its own entry and exit.

 What are the different types of sunrooms?

 Each homeowner has a unique set of wants and needs.
 Luckily there are different styles of sunrooms available to accommodate anyone's preference.